-My husband is from Kansas and in the community where he lived there was a significant amount of German Mennonites.
-They brought this traditional German cookie recipe with them and it is very popular at holiday get togethers.
+My husband is from Kansas, and in the community where he lived, there was a significant population of German Mennonites.
+They brought this traditional German Spice Cookies recipe with them, and it has become very popular at holiday get-togethers.

-Here is the original Mennonite Peppernuts recipe card that was his mother’s card.
-You can tell the age with it being written on a typewriter and having darkened with age and baking stains.
-This is a well-loved recipe!
-We have improved the instructions that are quite lacking in this card as well as the baking temperature and time, so use the updated recipe at the end.
+Here is the original Mennonite Peppernuts recipe card that belonged to his mother.
+You can tell its age from being typed and darkened with time and baking stains.
+This is a cherished recipe!
+We have improved the instructions, which are quite lacking in this card, as well as the baking temperature and time, so please use the updated recipe at the end.

 What are Peppernuts?